How a handful of prehistoric geniuses started the technological revolution of mankind - ExBulletin

 Trading technology

 It is not impossible for people to invent similar technologies at about the same time in different parts of the world, and in some cases this must have happened.
-But the simplest explanation of the archaeological data we have is that instead of reinventing the technology, many advances have been made only once and have since become widespread.
+But the simplest explanation of the archaeological data we have is that instead of reinventing the technology, many advances have been made only once and have been widespread ever since.
 After all, assuming less innovation requires less assumptions.

-But how has technology become so popular?
-African humans are probably Neanderthals in Europe, as individual prehistoric people are unlikely to have traveled long distances over land owned by hostile tribes (although there have been apparently large migrations across generations).
+But how did technology become so popular?
+Africans are probably European Neanderthals (there seems to have been extensive migration across generations), as individual prehistoric people are unlikely to have traveled long distances over hostile tribal-owned lands.
+But).
 I didn’t meet people, or vice versa.
-Instead, technology and ideas spread from one band and tribe to the next, to the modern Homo sapiens in southern Africa, the archaic humans of North and East Africa, and the Neanderthals of Europe.
-It spread in a vast chain of ties.
+Instead, technology and ideas spread, moving from one band and tribe to the next, and the vast chain of modern Homo sapiens in South Africa includes the archaic humans of North and East Africa, the Neanderthals of Europe.
+Rice field.

-Conflicts may have facilitated exchanges by people stealing and capturing tools and weapons.
-Native Americans, for example, captured horses from the Spaniards and got them.
-But it’s possible that people often just swapped technologies just because it was safer and easier.
-Even today, under-money modern hunter-gatherers are exchanging honey for iron iron made by neighboring tribes.
+Conflicts may have facilitated exchanges by people who steal or capture tools and weapons.
+For example, Native Americans capture them from Spanish.
+Even today, modern hunter-gatherers without money continue to trade.
+For example, Hadza hunters are exchanging honey for iron made by neighboring tribes.

-Archeology shows that such trade is ancient.
-South African 30,000-year-old ostrich eggshell beads have been found more than 300 kilometers from where they were made.
-200,000,300,000 years ago, the archaic humans of East Africa, Homo sapiens, used obsidian tools procured from 50150 km away, farther than modern hunter-gatherers normally travel.
+Archeology shows that such trades are ancient.
+30,000-year-old South African ostrich eggshell beads were found 300 kilometers away from where they were made.
+200,000 300,000 A few years ago, the archaic humans of East Africa, Homo sapiens, used obsidian tools 50-150 km away from today.
+I am a hunter-gatherer who always travels.

 Finally, we must not overlook human generosity.
-Some exchanges may have been just gifts.
-Human history and prehistoric times were undoubtedly full of conflict, but as it is now, tribes may have had peaceful interactions, marriages, friendships, and could simply give technology to their neighbors.
-There is sex.
+Some exchanges are just gifts.
+There was no doubt about human history and prehistoric times, but as it is now, tribes may have had peaceful interaction treaties, marriages, friendships-and simply giving technology to their neighbors.
+It may have been.

 Stone Age genius

-The pattern seen here has a single origin, after which the spread of innovation has another notable significance.
+The patterns seen here (single origin, then the spread of innovation) have another notable importance.
 Progress may have been heavily dependent on a single individual rather than the inevitable consequences of larger cultural forces.

 Consider a bow.
-The invention is obvious and seems unavoidable because it is so useful.
+The present invention is obvious and so useful that it seems unavoidable.
 But if it is really obvious, we will see bows that have been repeatedly invented in different parts of the world.
-But Native Americans, neither Aborigines in Australia nor people in Europe and Asia, invented the bow.
+But Native Americans did not invent the bow.
+Neither the indigenous peoples of Australia nor the people of Europe and Asia invented it.

-Instead, it seems that one clever Bushman invented the bow, and then everyone else adopted it.
-The hunter’s invention will change the course of human history for thousands of years and determine the fate of people and the empire.
+Instead, it seems that one wise Bushman invented the bow, and then everyone else adopted it.
+Hunter’s invention changes the course of human history for thousands of years and determines the fate of people and the empire.

 Prehistoric patterns are similar to what we saw in historical times.
-Several innovations have been repeatedly developed, with civilizations, calendars, pyramids, mathematics, writing, and beer being independently invented, for example, around the world.
+Agriculture, civilization, calendars, pyramids, mathematics, writing, and beer, for example, were uniquely invented around the world.
 Certain inventions may be clear enough to emerge in a predictable way according to the needs of the people.

-However, many important innovations, wheels, gunpowder, printing presses, stirrups, and compasses seem to have been invented only once before they became widespread.
+However, many important innovations such as wheels, gunpowder, printing presses, stirrups, compasses, etc. seem to have been invented only once before they became widespread.

-This suggests that it is unlikely that you will hit a major innovation.
-Perhaps it was inevitable that it would be discovered when fire, spear tips, axes, beads, or bows were discovered.
+This indicates that major innovations are unlikely to occur.
+Perhaps it was inevitable that it would be discovered when a fire, spear tip, ax, beads, or bow was discovered.

-And, as it is now, one person could literally change the course of history.
+And, as it is now, one person can literally change the course of history.

-This article has been republished from Conversation under a Creative Commons license.
-Please read the original article.
+This article is republished from a conversation under a Creative Commons license.
+Please read the original work.

 Sources